 In May 2020, a group of bondholders commenced proceedings in the Cayman Court seeking to recover approximately US\$155,000 of losses from the Company.
 By summons dated May 1, 2020, the bondholders applied ex parte for a worldwide freezing order (the "WFO") against the Company, which order was granted by the Cayman Court on May 8, 2020.
 On July 1, 2020 to July 3, 2020 the Cayman Court heard the Company's application to set aside the WFO.
 By order dated July 22, 2020, the Cayman Court discharged the WFO.
 The litigation was automatically stayed on the appointment of the JPLs on July 15, 2020 by operation of section 97 of the Companies Act.
 On August 12, 2020 the Cayman Court further ordered that the bondholders could seek to appeal the discharge order until 14 days after the discharge of the JPLs.
-As a result of the restructuring of Luckin's liabilities under the Notes in January 2022, no further action can be taken in these proceedings (FSD 82 of 2020 (IKJ)), which will be discontinued.
-No liability or loss was recognized as of December 31, 2020 and 2021 and for the year then ended.
+However, there can be no further action in these proceedings as the indebtedness under the Notes has been effectively compromised due to the successful Restructuring as of January 28, 2022.
+In July 2022, these proceedings were discontinued by a consent order issued by the Cayman Court upon parties' agreement.